 - 72 per cent of respondents were worried or somewhat worried about the long-term impacts of the pandemic on their mental health.

-- BIPOC women were twice as likely as their white counterparts to say they were struggling financially in January 2021.
+- Black, Indigenous and racialized women were twice as likely as their white counterparts to say they were struggling financially in January 2021.

 The report also included firsthand comments from women who shared their experiences about the impacts of the pandemic.
 The two most prominent recurring themes expressed by respondents were related to mental health issues due to either a lack of childcare or having children out of school.
 Respondents shared that they had been faced with meeting the impossible demands of balancing work and making sure their children were safe, cared for, and attending virtual school.